DIY Hornet, Wasp and Meat Bee Trap

 This homemade wasp trap is effective at trapping and killing wasps, meat bees, hornets, and yellow jackets.
 It’s not 100% either BUT use it in conjunction with the Fake Hornet Nests, and you’ll be on your way to less stinging things and more fun!

-The fake nests are NOT 100% effective, they discourage wasps from making nests, hanging out, living IN and AROUND your work area.
+The fake nests are NOT 100% effective; they discourage wasps from making nests, hanging out, living IN and AROUND your work area.
 BUT wasps will still be in your yard because they’re flying through, they’re coming for water, they’re coming for aphid nectar, whatever they’re doing, they’re still around.
-But the won’t be AS HEAVY.
+But there won’t be nearly as many as before.

 What can you do to reduce the number of wasps in your yard even more?
 Make an easy DIY Hornet Trap!
 So easy, super effective!
-The wasps still hanging around your lawn, fire pit, chicken house are they are there for a reason, usually food or water related.
-So if you can make a couple of these traps and put them around where hornets congregate you’ll be sure to reduce your numbers even more.
+The wasps still hanging around your lawn, fire pit, chicken house are there for a reason, usually food or water-related.

 - scissors or a knife

 - bait for your trap-a sweet aromatic fruit juice like apple juice, or use meat scraps that will attract lots of hornets, wasps, and meat bees

 - tape-you might need this to make little tabs to lift the lid of your trap to discard dead hornets and reload your bait; you could use scotch tape or packing tape

 How to Make the DIY Hornet, Wasp and Meat Bee Trap:

 - remove the lid from your water bottle